AMSC22-23/LatticeBoltzmannMethod-Fonnesu-Grassi-Guffanti/README.md

 are accessible in the [examples](/examples/) directory.

 Once you have chosen how to compile LLALBM, you are ready to actually build it.
-To do so, create a `build/` folder in the root of the repository and move into it
+To do so, create a `build/` folder in the root of the repository and move into it.
 ```shell
 mkdir build
 cd build/